HomeArticlesHow to Pay Off Debt Fast: A Step-by-Step Plan

 Common Mistakes That Slow Down Debt Payoff

-1. Treating "extra money" as discretionary.
 Any money left after fixed expenses is not free money during a debt payoff period — it is unallocated debt payment.
-Until your debt is gone, surplus money has one job.
-Assign it before the month starts, not after.
-Money without a pre-assigned destination in a household carrying high-interest debt tends to find lower-priority destinations almost automatically.
+Until your debt is gone, surplus money needs a job.

-2. Paying different amounts each month.
-Variable payments — $600 one month, $300 the next because something came up — make it impossible to project your payoff date and easy to rationalize reductions.
-Set a fixed autopay and do not deviate.
-Consistency compounds faster than occasional large payments.
-A fixed $300/month sustained for 36 months produces a better outcome than an average of $400/month with high variance.
+Variable payments — $600 one month, $300 the next because something came up — make it hard to project your payoff date and easy to rationalize reductions.
+A fixed autopay creates structure.

-4. Waiting for a raise or windfall to start.
 Every month of delay costs real money.
-On a $30,000 balance at 20% APR, one month of minimum-only payments costs approximately $480 in net-interest charges — money that goes to the card issuer instead of your principal.
+On a $30,000 balance at 20% APR, one month of minimum-only payments costs significant interest that never comes back.
 Start now with whatever extra you can find.
-Increase the payment when the raise or windfall arrives.
-The compounding benefit of an earlier start nearly always exceeds the benefit of a larger payment started later.
+Increase the payment when income improves.

-5. Not telling anyone.
 Financial isolation is one of the strongest predictors of debt payoff failure.
-A 2022 paper in the Journal of Consumer Psychology found that people who shared their debt payoff goals with at least one trusted person completed their goals at significantly higher rates than those who kept it private.
-You do not need to post it publicly — one person who knows your plan and asks about it occasionally is enough.
+You do not need to post publicly — one trusted person who knows your plan and asks about it occasionally can help keep the system alive.

 FAQ: How to Pay Off Debt Fast